NHSDigital/integration-adaptor-lab-results/README.md

 See the [Resources](#resources) section for links to the underlying services and standards.

-Adaptor handles following types of EDIFACT messages:
+Adaptor handles the following types of EDIFACT messages:
 - Pathology `NHS003`
 - Screening `NHS004`